A-Momin/noteshub/nts/notes_web_developement.md

             - Assignee (who is working on it).
             - Status (current stage in the workflow).
             - Details like priority, due date, or story points.

+    - **Color Coding of Cards**: The color coding of cards on a Scrum Sprint board is a visual tool to provide quick insights into the status, priority, type, or ownership of tasks.
+The specific meaning of the colors can vary depending on the team, project, or Scrum tool being used (e.g., Jira, Trello).

     - **How the Scrum Board Supports the Scrum Process**